digitalave/digitalave-old-website-2023-07-06/_posts/2020-05-08-Install-SonarQube-On-Ubuntu-Debian.md

 ### STEP 09: Access SonarQube Through Web Browser

 Now, SonarQube installation and configuration has been completed.
-It's time to access web console through the web browser.
+It's time to access the web console through the web browser.

-Provide the default administrator account username and password as admin / admin
+Provide the default administrator account username and password as admin/admin

 **Default Username: admin**